HL7/fhir-resp-net-ig/input/pagecontent/spec.md

-This section defines the specific requirements for systems wishing to conform to actors specified in this Respiratory Virus Hospitalization Surveillance Network (RESP-NET) Content Implementation Guide (IG).
+This section defines the specific requirements for systems wishing to conform to actors specified in this Respiratory Virus Hospitalization Surveillance Network (RESP-NET) Implementation Guide (IG).
 The specification highlights the requirements used to  report the data to RESP-NET sites.

 ### Pre-reading
 Before reading this formal specification, implementers should first be familiar with the [Use Cases](usecases.html) page which provides the business context and general process flow.

 ### Conventions
-This IG uses specific terminology to flag statements that have relevance for the evaluation of conformance with the guide:
+This IG uses RFC-2119 terminology to flag statements that have relevance for the evaluation of conformance with the guide:

 * **SHALL** indicates requirements that must be met to be conformant with the specification.
 * **SHOULD** indicates behaviors that are strongly recommended (and which may result in interoperability issues or sub-optimal behavior if not adhered to), but which do not, for this version of the specification, affect the determination of specification conformance.